 Unauthorized room changes are defined as those room changes that occur without prior authorization from Housing and Residence Life.
 Due to the administrative needs of the University and emergencies that may arise, it is essential that an accurate housing roster be maintained.
-If proper procedures are not followed, this may be construed as an unauthorized room change, and the students will be assessed a minimum \$200 fine and will have to return to their original rooms.
+If proper procedures are not followed, this may be construed as an unauthorized room change, which may result in disciplinary action via the Code of Student Rights, Responsibilities & Conduct.
 Students will be responsible for any damages found in the room where the unauthorized/illegal room change occurred.
 Students who are found in violation of this policy and involved in an unauthorized/illegal room change will forfeit their right of selection and will be assigned a new room through Housing and Residence Life.